 It really is that simple.

 Under our old name, Story Fanatic, we left space open for readers to leave comments and questions.
-The following is a questions received in regards to the above article.
+The following is a question received in regards to the above article.

 A very interesting way of looking at throughlines, but can you give me any ideas that illustrate psychology as something changing that is causing a problem?